 Some forms of leishmaniasis (VL, mucocutaneous leishmaniasis) are particularly serious once contracted and difficult to treat, and so in some countries (including the UK) they can only be studied in laboratories using special containment measures (called Category or BSL 3).
 To study natural transmission of disease, sand flies also need to be reared in captivity and once experimentally infected, these sand flies must be kept under BSL 3 containment to prevent their escape.
 This limits the number of laboratories that can work on the most serious forms of leishmaniasis.

-How VALIDATE will help
+How VALIDATE is helping

 By bringing together researchers working on different (but similar) pathogens, discoveries in one field can be more quickly taken advantage of in research against another pathogen.
 Bringing together researchers from different disciplines and institutes in new collaborations means knowledge can be exchanged and new research ideas for the field can be generated and investigated.
 Bringing new researchers into this field, and progressing the careers of early career researchers, will aid with new ideas and the continuation of the field into the future.

-2. Fletcher K, Issa R, Lockwood DN.
+3. Fletcher K, Issa R, Lockwood DN.
 Visceral leishmaniasis and immunocompromise as a risk factor for the development of visceral leishmaniasis: a changing pattern at the hospital for tropical diseases, london.
 PloS one.
 2015;10(4):e0121418.

-3. Alvar J, Croft SL, Kaye P, Khamesipour A, Sundar S, Reed SG.
+4. Alvar J, Croft SL, Kaye P, Khamesipour A, Sundar S, Reed SG.
 Case study for a vaccine against leishmaniasis.
 Vaccine.
 2013;31 Suppl 2:B244-9.

-4. Gillespie PM, Beaumier CM, Strych U, Hayward T, Hotez PJ, Bottazzi ME.
+5. Gillespie PM, Beaumier CM, Strych U, Hayward T, Hotez PJ, Bottazzi ME.
 Status of vaccine research and development of vaccines for leishmaniasis.
 Vaccine.
 2016;34(26):2992-5.

-5. Reed SG, Coler RN, Mondal D, Kamhawi S, Valenzuela JG.
+6. Reed SG, Coler RN, Mondal D, Kamhawi S, Valenzuela JG.
 Leishmania vaccine development: exploiting the host-vector-parasite interface.
 Expert review of vaccines.
 2016;15(1):81-90.